The student must meet the following requirement to be able to enroll in the program:

 No refunds of tuition and/or fees will be issued for classes with no-show withdrawals (NSW or NS1’s).
 Students will be held accountable for the payment of tuition and fees of NSW/NS1 courses.

-1. I hereby acknowledge receipt of the school’s catalog, which contains information describing programs offered, Laptop and equipment or supplies provided.
+1. I hereby acknowledge receipt of the school’s catalog, which contains information describing programs offered.
 The school catalog is included as part of this enrollment agreement and I acknowledge that I have received a copy of this catalog.

 2. I have carefully read and received an exact copy of this enrollment agreement.